 B.A.
 (Hons), Music and Art, Pizter College (The Claremont Colleges), CA, USA

-M.A., Piano Performance and Advanced Certificate in Music Education, New York University, NY
+M.A., Piano Performance, New York University, NY

 An established creative force on the New York music scene, Dan Loomis has made his mark as a sought- after player, constant collaborator and innovative composer.
 Critic call him “a forceful and creative bass player” (Cadence) and “double-teaming you with style and substance”.
 Dan performs extensively across the world with his own band, The Dan Loomis Quartet, his collaborative projects, The Wee Trio and Spoke, and as a sideman with diverse ensembles such as the TS Monk Sextet, Vadim Neselovskyi Trio and Ernesto Cervini’s Turboprop.